adon-cloudcannon/landing-page-test/src/collections/posts/visual-editing-on-your-microblog-with-bookshop-and-eleventy.md

 Any changes to the&nbsp;`link`&nbsp;URL are automatically reflected in the web component and the screenshot with favicon are updated accordingly.

-## One more thing…
+## That’s it!

-Okay, fine — not just one thing.
-There is a lot more to Bookshop.
+Using There is a lot more to Bookshop.
 On [the full Bookshop guide](https://cloudcannon.com/documentation/guides/bookshop-eleventy-guide/) you can learn more about data binding, live editing fallbacks, custom plugins, preview thumbnails, and the component playground (everybody loves a style guide!).